waph-team3/waph-teamproject/README.md

 | Good     |   Could have been better    |  How to improve?  |
 |----------|:---------------------------:|------------------:|
 |Well-defined tasks |More detailed testing|Set clearer deadlines|

+## Security and Non-technical Requirements

+- **Security**: The web application is HTTPS secured with a proper certificate provided for local IP and domain addresses.
+Passwords sent to the database are hashed, as seen in the `database.php` file.
+This file contains only functions related to the database, and non-root user details have been used to access the database.
+Every SQL query has a prepared statement to enhance page security as much as possible.

+- **Input Validation**: Input validation has been implemented on both the server and client sides, as well as in the database.
+This includes the registration page, where data is sanitized using built-in functions like `trim()`, `htmlentities()`, and special functions to prevent XSS attacks.

+- **Database Design**: Initially, a database account was created where a database and then a user for it were created, as seen in the file in the appendix.
+Furthermore, a table named `users` was created to store user details.
+To secure the database, prepared statements were used for every query execution, and a separate `database.php` file was maintained that contains only database methods.

+- **Front-end Development**: HTML and CSS were used for visual purposes, along with JavaScript for client-side validations.
+Additionally, PHP was utilized for server-side functionality.
+A `styles.css` file was created and linked on every page to maintain a consistent theme across all pages.

+- **Session Management**: `session_start()` was used on all pages except the login and registration ones for session management.
+Session authentication was implemented to ensure users must log in before accessing other pages.
+A session hijacking prevention mechanism was also added where the application checks the session browser and HTTP user-agent to verify the user’s identity and grants access only if they match, thereby preventing session hijacking by attackers.

+- **CSRF Protection**: CSRF protection was included on two pages where users can update their information: `changepasswordform.php` and `updateprofile.php`.
+First, a random value was assigned to a new session variable.
+Then, a hidden element was added in the form that sends the CSRF token generated from this session.
+When the form is submitted, the page checks whether the CSRF token from the session matches the one passed in the form.
+If they match, the form is submitted; otherwise, it is rejected.

 # Appendix